Austin Work Injury Lawyers

-Michael P. Fleming & Associates will conduct its own investigation of the accident.
+Fleming Law Personal Injury Attorney will conduct its own investigation of the accident.
 Our attorneys have years of experience gathering accident-related evidence and interviewing key persons, including management and co-workers.

 The aim of our investigation is to uncover and gather crucial information related to your case:

 - Surveillance footage of the accident itself and the moments before